 Houses are expensive!
-The median home price in the United States is about $200,000 (Median is a better number to use than average, because it takes away the crazy expensive outliers).
+According to Fool, the median home price in the United States is nearly $400,000!
+(Median is a better number to use than average because it takes away the crazy expensive outliers).
 That’s a lot of money!
 But unfortunately, that’s only the upfront cost of buying a home.
-Make sure you factor these 10 hidden costs of buying a house into your budget!
+Make sure you factor these ten hidden costs of buying a house into your budget!

 Hidden Costs of Buying a House

 Do you remember when everything you owned fit into your small two-door sedan?
 I remember that too.
 I don’t know how I acquired so much stuff, but it most definitely did not fit in a sedan (or an SUV, for that matter!).
 I did downsize a lot, so I just used a small pod to move everything I didn’t want to throw away.
 The small pod cost me nearly three thousand dollars!
 I moved to the opposite side of the country, which gets a bit pricey, but even moving across town will cost you.

 Are you going to buy new furniture to go with your new home?
 Do you have enough to fill the new house if you move your furniture?
 You generally have more space to fill up when you go from an apartment or condo to a single-family home.